Entresse: History

-The S-Market grocery store that is now a part of Entresse was originally a Eurospar store of the SPAR chain.
-This store was the largest SPAR store in Finland in terms of sales area and was opened on 20 April 1999.
-The Eurospar store in Espoon keskus was changed into an S-market in 2006 after the S-Group had acquired the entirety of the stock of Suomen Spar.
+The S-market that operated as part of Entresse from 2008 to 2026 was originally a Eurospar store belonging to the Suomen Spar chain.
+This store, which was the largest Spar store in Finland by floor area, opened on April 20, 1999.
+The Eurospar in Espoon keskus was converted into an S-market in 2006 after the central corporation of the S Group acquired the share capital of Suomen Spar.